vladstudio/web2llm/README.md

   - `domain`: Follow links only if they are on the same domain (origin).
   - `disabled`: Do not follow links.
 - `-l`, `--limit`: Max total pages to crawl (default: 100).
-- `-e`, `--exclude`: Regex pattern(s) to exclude URLs.
+- `-x`, `--exclude`: Regex pattern(s) to exclude URLs.
 Overrides default non-HTML file exclusion.
 Provide multiple times for multiple patterns.
 - `-h`, `--href`: Keep links in the output markdown.
 By default, links are stripped, keeping only the text content.
 - `--help`: Show help message.